Bayesian model comparison for simulation-based inference: Simulation-Based Inference (SBI)

 Single runs of the simulation and training phases amortises the training of the density estimator, allowing offline inference to be run on multiple different observations, aptly named \textit{amortised neural density estimation}.
 However, we are often interested in inference on a specific observation $\data_0$.
 For this, amortised neural density estimation tends to be inefficient as generating training pairs for the density estimator across the entire prior parameter support includes many points in parameter space with very low posterior density $\prob (\boldsymbol{\theta} \vert \data_0)$.

 To rectify this simulation inefficiency one can run \textit{sequential neural density estimation}, where multiple rounds of simulation and training are run sequentially to ensure there is a greater focus on regions of high posterior density.
 This is done by generating simulations from an alternative prior proposal distribution $\tilde{\prob} (\boldsymbol{\theta})$.
 This proposal distribution is iteratively updated between rounds such that for $R$ rounds, the proposal posterior of the $i$-th round $\tilde{\prob}_{i}(\boldsymbol{\theta} \vert \data_0)$ becomes the proposal prior for the subsequent round $\tilde{\prob}_{i+1}(\boldsymbol{\theta})$.
 This sequential approach can further increase simulation efficiency by orders of magnitude compared to the amortised counterpart \citep{Papamakarios16}, at the expense of forgoing observation-agnostic flexibility.
+Truncation schemes \citep{2020arXiv201113951M, 2021ANIPS..34..129M, 2022arXiv221004815D, Karchev_2022} also follow this sequential approach, by truncating the prior distribution at each sequential step in order to reduce the total number of simulations.

-We briefly review the three main approaches to neural density estimation \citep{Cranmer20}.
+We briefly review the three main approaches to neural density estimation \citep{Cranmer20} \citep[see also][for a benchmark of the various algorithms]{pmlr-v130-lueckmann21a}.
 When referring to variants of these implementations we follow the nomenclature of \citet{Durkan20}.